You are currently viewing Ta Rimochen, a Cliff with an Impression of Tiger’s Stripes

 Best Time to Visit Bumthang Tang Rimochen Lhakhang

 You can visit throughout the year.
 For pilgrimage, there’s no season to visit sacred places.
 You don’t need the perfect time to pilgrimage to Taag Remochen Ney in Bumthang.
-Book a local tour package to Bumthang and have a wonderful pilgrimage.
+However, visiting during the time of the Prichoe festival would be a bonus blessing.
 You can visit many major pilgrimage sites of Bumthang with the Bhutan Pilgrimage Package.

 Did you like this post?
 If so, please subscribe to our latest updates for more!